SHUR1K-N/DorkNinja-Google-Dork-Term-Generator/README.md

 more keywords
 some more keywords
 ```
-The following strict search term is generated, and stored into the clipboard to be pasted into a Google Search bar:
+The following strict search term is generated, and stored into the clipboard to readily be pasted into a Google Search bar:
 ```
 intext:"keyword" AND "more keywords" AND "some more keywords"
 ```